DavidSRoy/sociable/documentation/design.md

 ## v.
 Documentation plan

+We plan to have 'user guides' ready simultaneously as we implement UI and beackend features.
+Mainly they will be edited by the frontend team but necessary backend featires can be added by the backend team.
+However, the workflow will be that each person of the frontend team will contribute to it equally as they implement different screens, they will write the 'user guide' for that.
+Finally, the frontend will meet to integrate the workflow of different screens and document that in the 'user guide'.

 ## Other Revisions

 + Use cases provide a good sense of what the user experience will be like